How to Start an LLC in Texas? | 11 Steps To Follow

 Person on a calculator working out how much does an LLC cost in Washington D.C

-To start an LLC in Texas, file the required formation documents with the state and adhere to specific regulations outlines by the Texas Secretary of State.
+To start an LLC in Texas, you'll need to file the right formation documents with the state and follow the specific rules set by the Texas Secretary of State.
+Here's how to do it, step by step.

 For some terms, especially those involving banking, education, engineering, and sports, you will need additional permissions issued by appropriate State Boards.